bitpay/cordova-plugin-qrscanner/readme.md

 });
 ```

 Cancels the current scan.
-The current scan() callback will not return.
 If `QRScanner.prepare()` has not been called, this method performs that setup as well.

 ### Show